slava-vishnyakov/pointer/README.md

     $ pointer

-You'll see a list of basic commands
+You'll see a list of basic commands.

+If you did not setup a WebHook (POST) - you can do this:

+    $ mina deploy

+to deploy your code (you need to push to git first).

 ## Known warnings !